Heterotremata

-Heterotremata is a clade of crabs, comprising those crabs in which the genital openings are on the sternum in females, but on the legs in males.
+Heterotremata, from Ancient Greek ἕτερος (héteros), meaning "different", and τρῆμα (trêma), meaning "hole", is a clade of crabs, comprising those crabs in which the genital openings are on the sternum in females, but on the legs in males.
 It comprises 68 families in 28 superfamilies.

 Evolution

 Heterotremata is the sister group to Thoracotremata within the clade Eubrachyura, having diverged during the Cretaceous period.
 Eubrachyura itself is a subset of the larger clade Brachyura, which consists of all "true crabs".
 A summary of the high-level internal relationships within Brachyura can be shown in the cladogram below:

 The internal relationships within Heterotremata are less certain, with many of the superfamilies found to be invalid.
 The proposed cladogram below is from analysis by Tsang et al, 2014: